 Perhaps you have been using a VPN for a while but still don’t know much about it.
 Or maybe you have heard so much and want to learn more.
 Either way, there are different types of VPNs, and distinguishing between them can be overwhelming.
 The complexity of the service makes it even more challenging to decide on the right choice.

 The great news though is that we can make it easy to understand.
 Allow us to give you an informative, and concise overview of the different VPN types and their protocols.

 But before we go ahead, here is what you should know about VPNs.

-A VPN, or Virtual Private Network, is a special tool that allows users to use the network connection secured by the VPN provider.
-Your data is routed through that server, making it appear as if you are connecting from the server’s location rather than your actual location.
+A Virtual Private Network is a unique tool that allows users to use the network connection secured by the VPN provider.
+Your data is routed through that server, making it appear that you connect from the server’s location rather than your actual location.

 This can be useful for:

 - Bypassing geographical restrictions.